-(6) Larceny/Property Damage
+(7) Larceny/Property Damage

 - (a) Unauthorized use, possession, or theft of property or service.
-Such property may be personal or public. - (b) Damaging or defacing of University property or the property of another person whether or not it is on University premises. - (c) Tampering with or damaging fire safety equipment.
+Such property may be personal or public. - (b) Damaging or defacing of University property or the property of another person whether or not it is on University premises. - (c) Misuse, tampering with, or damaging fire safety or other safety equipment.

-(7) Hazing
+(8) Hazing

-(a) Hazing is any action or situation that recklessly or intentionally endangers the mental or physical health and/or safety of a student for purposes including but not limited to: initiation or admission into, or affiliation with, any organization operating under registration with the University or any student group operating with official sanction of the University.
+- (a) Hazing is any action or situation that recklessly or intentionally endangers the mental or physical health and/or safety of a student for purposes including but not limited to: initiation or admission into, association or affiliation with, any registered student organization or other group whether or not officially recognized by the University.
+Hazing in violation of Florida Statutes may result in felony charges.
+A student may commit an act of hazing whether the student is a prospective, current, or former member of the organization or group.
+The actions of active, associate, new and/or prospective members, former members, or alumni of a student organization or group may be considered hazing under this rule. - (b) Hazing includes brutality of a physical nature such as whipping, beating, branding, forced calisthenics, exposure to the elements; forced consumption of any food, liquid, liquor, drug, or other substances; or other forced elements; or other forced activity which could adversely affect the mental or physical health or safety of the individual. - (c) Hazing includes any activity which could subject the individual to extreme mental stress such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other activity that could adversely affect the mental health or dignity of the individual. - (d) Hazing includes forcing, pressuring, or coercing, the student into violation of University policies or federal, state, or local law. - (e) Hazing includes soliciting a person to commit or being actively involved in the planning of any act of hazing as defined above where the act of hazing creates a substantial risk of physical injury or death to the person(s) hazed. - (f) It is not defense to an allegation of hazing that: - 1. the consent of the victim had been obtained;

-- (b) Hazing includes brutality of a physical nature such as whipping, beating, branding, forced calisthenics, exposure to the elements; forced consumption of any food, liquid, liquor, drug, or other substances; or other forced elements; or other forced activity which could adversely affect the mental or physical health or safety of the individual. - (c) Hazing includes any activity which could subject the individual to extreme mental stress such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or any other activity that could adversely affect the mental health or dignity of the individual. - (d) Hazing includes forcing, pressuring, or coercing, the student into violation of University policies or federal, state, or local law. - (e) Hazing includes soliciting a person to commit or being actively involved in the planning of any act of hazing as defined above where the act of hazing creates a substantial risk of physical injury or death to the person(s) hazed. - (f) It is not defense to an allegation of hazing that: - 1. the consent of the victim had been obtained; - 2. the conduct or activity that resulted in the death or injury of a person was not part of any official organizational event or otherwise sanctioned or approved by the student organization; or - 3. the conduct or activity that resulted in the death or injury of a person was not done as a condition of membership into a student organization. - (g) Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.
+- 2. the conduct or activity that resulted in the death or injury of a person was not part of any official organizational event or otherwise sanctioned or approved by the student organization; or - 3. the conduct or activity that resulted in the death or injury of a person was not done as a condition of membership into a student organization. - (g) Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.

-(8) Misuse or Unauthorized Use of Facilities and Grounds
+(9) Misuse or Unauthorized Use of Facilities and Grounds

-- (a) Misuse or unauthorized use of classroom or laboratory facilities. - (b) Abusing grounds or building structures including, but not limited to ramps, rails, stair sets and entryways by means of recreational cycling, skating, scootering, or other recreational activities or devices as outlined in Regulation UCF-4.036. - (c) Unauthorized entry or attempted entry to any University facility. - (d) Unauthorized possession, duplication or use of keys to any University premises.
+- (a) Misuse or unauthorized use of classroom or laboratory facilities, or University property (as defined by University Regulation UCF-4.036). - (b) Abusing grounds or building structures including, but not limited to ramps, rails, stair sets and entryways by means of recreational cycling, skating, scootering, or other recreational activities or devices as outlined in University Regulation UCF-4.036. - (c) Unauthorized entry or attempted entry to any University property (as defined by University Regulation UCF-4.036). - (d) Unauthorized possession, duplication or use of keys to any University property (as defined by University Regulation UCF-4.036).

-(9) Misconduct at University Sponsored/Related Activities
+(10) Misconduct at University Sponsored/Related Activities

-- (a) Violation of UCF rules of conduct at UCF sponsored related activities shall also be a violation of the golden rule. - (b) Violations of a regulation(s) of a host institution sponsored/related activity shall be a violation of the golden rule.
+- (a) Violation of the UCF Rules of Conduct at any UCF sponsored or related activities. - (b) Violations of a regulation(s) of a host institution sponsored/related activity shall be a violation of the golden rule.

-(10) Controlled Substance and Drug Violations
+(11) Controlled Substance and Drug Violations